CapitalOne Design Development Internship

 June 2017 - August 2017 | Dallas, TX

-In the Summer of 2017, I was fortunate enough to be a design intern for CapitalOne, working specifically in their Financial Services line of business.
+In the Summer of 2017, I was fortunate enough to be a design intern for CapitalOne working in their Financial Services line of business.
 I had the opportunity to conduct first person interviews, in-depth design research, and practice service design skills.
 I spearheaded the design side of a project I named Artemis, a tool that assists call center agents troubleshoot customer issues with CapitalOne's web and mobile platforms.
-I had a wonderful time learning and working with an amazing design team who showed me the ropes and never hesitated to help when I asked.
-Thank you Plano team!
+I’m thankful for these learnings and to have worked alongside an amazing design team who showed me the ropes and never hesitated to help when I asked.

 I started Artemis off by meeting with the project team that I would be collaborating with on the development and management aspects of this project.
 The weekly pull-up sessions with the team helped to define the scope, timeline, and overall goals of the project.

 The overall goals:

 Keep customers digital and ensure they didn't need to call in to troubleshoot their issues

 If customers did need to call in, make sure they can get right back on track